Note: Color variations still apply, as outlined in the "Identity Style Guide" provided by Communication and Marketing.

-Images should should be bright, clear, vivid, in-focus, and sharp.
+Images should be bright, clear, vivid, in-focus, and sharp.

 Digital images and graphics should retain the proportions of the original as closely as possible.
 Images should not be stretched vertically or horizontally.

-Photos of actual students, employees and other CI community members are always preferable to stock photos.
+Photos of actual students, employees and other CI community members are preferable to stock photos.

 Image collages or composite images are not recommended, as they typically appear cluttered.